shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/explaining-polygon-and-blockchain.md

 * ZK (zero-knowledge) Rollups
 * Optimistic rollups

-## How MATIC?
+## What is MATIC?

-**Matic**, in 2017, came as a layer 2 scaling solution for the Ethereum network.
-Instead of building a new blockchain from scratch for faster transactions and low fees, Matic thrives to scale the Ethereum network itself.
-New projects can easily connect to the Matic network, and use the security and decentralization of Ethereum.
+In 2017, **Matic** was created as a layer 2 scaling solution for the Ethereum network.
+Instead of building a new blockchain from scratch for faster transactions and low fees, Matic exists to scale the Ethereum network itself.
+New projects can easily connect to the Matic network, and still enjoy the security and decentralization of Ethereum.

-They have initially focused on the **Plasma chain** framework.
-These are small branch chains of the main chain, which helps in avoiding congestion on the main network.
+Matic's initial focus was on the **Plasma chain** framework.
+These are small branch chains of the main chain, which help to avoid congestion on the main network.

 In plasma chains, the consensus is achieved through **Proof-of-Stake**. **Validators** stake their MATIC tokens on individual plasma chains and validate the transaction off-chain.
 This increases transaction throughput and reduces fees.
 It regularly updates the Ethereum network with the regular snapshots of transactions happening on the Matic network for enjoying the security and decentralization of Ethereum.

-## A deep dive into MATIC
+## Diving into MATIC

-Plasma chains can be used for specific applications like payments, asset swaps, etc. Polygon uses the hybrid of Plasma and PoS for running arbitrary applications on blockchain in a scalable way.
+Plasma chains can be used for specific applications like payments and asset swaps.
+Polygon uses a hybrid of Plasma and PoS for running arbitrary applications on the blockchain in a scalable way.

 It has a 3 layer architecture -
 * Staking and smart contract layer on Ethereum (base chain)
 * PoS validator layer (contains nodes who staked on smart contract layer)
 * Block producer layer (contains few nodes selected by PoS layer)

-In Polygon, the Block producer layer is EVM (Ethereum Virtual Machine) compatible, which means it is capable of running smart contracts written in Solidity or made for Ethereum.
+In Polygon, the Block producer layer is EVM (Ethereum Virtual Machine) compatible, which means it is capable of running smart contracts written in the Solidity programming language.

 **Block Producer Layer**
 General-purpose applications or smart contracts are deployed in this layer.
 All transactions happen in this layer and are put into the newly created blocks.
-Polygon promises the 1 second block creation time.
+Polygon is capable of a 1 second block creation time.
 Blocks are created by a few nodes selected by the PoS layer.

 **PoS Validator layer**
 This layer is responsible for submitting regular transaction reports on the main chain.
 This is necessary to utilize the security and decentralization offered by the Ethereum chain.
-This layer aggregates the blocks at regular intervals into Merkle root.
+This layer aggregates the blocks at regular intervals into a Merkle root.
 This Merkle root contains the transaction reports of all the blocks in that interval.
 This Merkle root is then verified by all the nodes in this layer.
-Once verified a node selected in this layer publishes the Merkle root to the smart contract layer on the main chain.
+Once verified, a node selected in this layer publishes the Merkle root to the smart contract layer on the main chain.
 This is known as **checkpointing**.
-Till this checkpoint, all transactions on the Polygon chain are secured by Ethereum's security.
+With this checkpoint mechanism, all transactions on the Polygon chain benefit from Ethereum's security.

 **Staking and Smart contract layer**
 The smart contract on the main chain is responsible for maintaining checkpoints published by the PoS layer.
 It also involves staking from the various node to participate as a PoS layer validator.
 Users can stake their ETH to the smart contract and can participate in PoS layer validation.

 ![](../../../.gitbook/assets/explaining-polygon-4-matic-plasma-pos.png)

-## Rebranding Matic - Polygon
+## Rebranding Matic into Polygon

 In February 2021, Matic revamped to **Polygon**, representing the integration of multiple layer 2 scaling solutions.
 Instead of only plasma chains as a solution, it will now offer -
 * State channels